iotaledger/goshimmer/docs/003-markers.md

 ```

 ### Markers Application: Past Cone Check
 By comparing the past and future markers of messages, we can easily tell if one is in another's past cone.
 The function returns a `TriBool` representing the three possible statuses: `True`, `False` and `Maybe`.
-If `Maybe` is returned, then we need to perform a search of the Tangle by walking by means of e.g. a Breath-First-Search.
+If `Maybe` is returned, then we need to perform a search of the Tangle by walking by means of e.g. a Breadth-First Search.

-#### Algorithm
+#### Implementation
 ```go
 // IsInPastCone checks if the earlier Markers are directly or indirectly referenced by the later Markers. func (m *Manager) IsInPastCone(earlierMarkers *MarkersPair, laterMarkers *MarkersPair) (referenced TriBool) {